Apple's Most Questionable Design Decisions in Recent Memory

 In an oft-queried decision, Apple opted to put the charging port on the underside of the Magic Mouse 2, suggesting to many that it had sacrificed usability for design.
 Arguably, Apple could have located the port on the front edge of the mouse, like most other wired and wireless mice, which would have allowed users to charge it while using it at the same time.
 But no.

-In April 2021, six years later, Apple announced the latest iMac, which boasts various neat functional design tweaks over its predecessors, like the Ethernet port in the charging brick, for instance.
-The Magic Mouse 2 comes included with the new iMacs and even sports several colors to match the all-in-one machines, but Apple still expects users to flip over their mouse and plug in a Lightning cable, which makes it not only unusable but also slightly pathetic-looking.
+In October 2023, eight years later, Apple announced the latest iMac, which boasts various neat functional design tweaks, like the Ethernet port in the charging brick, for instance.
+The Magic Mouse 2 comes included with the new iMacs and even sports several colors to match the all-in-one machines, but Apple still expects users to flip over their mouse and plug in a (now also dated) Lightning cable, which makes it not only unusable but also slightly pathetic-looking.

 Apple's Magic Mouse 2 originally went on sale in the United States for $79 and that's the same price you'll pay for it today.